nhost/sdk-experiment/README.md

 Currently, our SDKs are manually written and maintained.
 This is a tedious process and leads to inconsistencies and a mismatch between the SDKs and the API.

-In addition, our Auth SDK is extemely complex and hard to maintain and extend due to the complexity in the state machine.
+In addition, our Auth SDK is extremely complex and hard to maintain and extend due to the complexity in the state machine.

 ### Goal

 The goal of this project is to automatically generate SDKs for Nhost based on the API schema.
 This will ensure that the SDKs are always up-to-date and consistent with the API.

-In addition, we want to make sure that our SDKs are easy to use and understand and that can be extended easily to accomodate different environments.
+In addition, we want to make sure that our SDKs are easy to use and understand and that can be extended easily to accommodate different environments.
 This is specially important in the Javascript/Typescript SDKs as those need to run across a variety of environments (Node.js, React Native, Browser).

 ## Objectives